microsoft/WhatTheHack/070-BuildYourOwnCopilot/Coach/README.md

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)

+> [!NOTE]
-**NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
+> Students should **not** be given a link to the What The Hack repo before or during a hack.
 The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

 ## Azure Requirements